17. Ask: “what are your sources” ?

 When politicians highlight cases of misconduct within minority groups, even factually accurate stories can distort reality if they are systematically cherry-picked to fuel prejudice.
 Ask yourself about the angle of the presentation:

-• Is this story being weaponised for political gain or as part of a political campaign ?
+• Is this story being used by somebody who has a political agenda, or as part of a political campaign ?

 • Critical thinking means separating facts from agendas.
 Always check the broader context before accepting a narrative.